 Ground vibration monitoring in mine blasting

 “The Omnidots solution is really easy to use.
-You can install the monitor in the ground or on the wall and the reports can easily be shared with our clients.
+You can install the monitor on the ground or on the wall and the reports can easily be shared with our clients.
 We especially use the ‘Export to Excel’ feature very often.”

-In this project, Nicolás is measuring ground vibrations related to the mine blastings.
+In this project, Nicolás measures ground vibrations related to the mine blastings.
 He then determines whether or not the ground vibrations are in accordance with the local and environmental regulations.
 “SEMAM makes studies of vibrations for the government regulatory statement in Chile in accordance with the DIN-4150-3 (Vibrations in buildings - Part 3: Effects on structures), AS-2187 (Appendix J-Australian Standard for Human Response and Structures for ground vibrations), USBM (United States Bureau of Mines Structures Standard), among others.”